NASA-AMMOS/BSL/docs/api/00-mainpage.md

 The BSL comes with a @ref frontend and a @ref backend_dyn implementation which uses heap-allocated, dynamically-sized data structures and run-time registration capabilities.
 For a more constrained (_e.g._, flight software) environment an alternative backend could be implemented with fixed-size data containers and constant-time registry lookup algorithms.

-The BSL source repository also contains @ref example-pps and @ref example-scs to actually exercise the BSL during testing, and a @ref mock-bpa which allows as-built integration testing of the BSL using a pseudo-daemon process.
+The BSL source repository also contains @ref sample-pps and @ref example-scs to actually exercise the BSL during testing, and a @ref mock-bpa which allows as-built integration testing of the BSL using a pseudo-daemon process.
 Together these use the abstract Frontend and populate the otherwise empty Dynamic Backend registries to create an out-of-the-box usable BPSec implementation.

 # Dependencies